pbinkley/microcopying_1940/index.markdown

 draw such lists from scholars in this country.</p>

 <p>The Library of Congress has recently had an experience which states dramatically what all of you know, which is
-that no two specialists in any field will agree about anything. <span style="page" id="page232">[p.232]</span> We have been trying to prepare for the State Department a list of books to be offered to Latin American countries under the Buenos Aires Convention of 1936.
+that no two specialists in any field will agree about anything. <span class="page" id="page232">[p.232]</span> We have been trying to prepare for the State Department a list of books to be offered to Latin American countries under the Buenos Aires Convention of 1936.
 In order to expedite the work, or so we thought, we prepared tentative lists in the various